-- 4.1 Liaise with the Shire of Denmark, or respond to an advertisement for interested volunteers, to adopt a specified reserve as a Friends of Reserve group. - 4.2 Consult with the Shire of Denmark to receive consent to proceed. - 4.3 In consultation with the Shire, advertise your intent to form a Friends of Reserve group (e.g. The Denmark Bulletin, Council Conversations, community and Shire noticeboards), and inform neighbouring property owners adjacent to the reserve of your intention, so as to be as inclusive as possible in your membership drive. - 4.4 Form a Friends of Reserve group. - 4.5 Registration Process: Provide a register of your key members and their contact details to the Shire.
-Sign a written agreement with Shire to form a Friends of Reserve group.
-Receive the Shire of Denmark Friends of Reserve information pack. - 4.6 The Activity Plan: In consultation with the Shire of Denmark NRM staff, develop an Activity Plan and a procedure to record the group's activities. - 4.7 Arrange training or obtain funding in partnership with the Shire of Denmark for any specialised activities, as necessary. - 4.8 Utilise the local media and the Shire of Denmark website to inform the local community of your group's activities, and invite further community participation. - 4.9 Undertake activities in accordance with the Activity Plan. - 4.10 Keep a good record of the group's activities, and provide a copy to the Shire for their records. - 4.11 Review activities annually with the Shire to ensure that objectives are being realised and that the group's relationship with the Shire is mutually beneficial and rewarding.
+- 4.1 Liaise with the Shire of Denmark, or respond to an advertisement for interested volunteers, to adopt a specified reserve as a Friends of Reserve group. - 4.2 Consult with the Shire of Denmark to receive consent to proceed. - 4.3 In consultation with the Shire, advertise your intent to form a Friends of Reserve group (eg. The Denmark Bulletin, Shire newsletter, community and Shire noticeboards and social media platforms), and inform neighbouring property owners adjacent to the reserve of your intention, so as to be as inclusive as possible in your membership drive. - 4.4 Form a Friends of Reserve group. - 4.5 Registration Process: Provide a register of your key members and their contact details to the Shire.
+Sign a written Memorandum of Understanding with Shire to form a Friends of Reserve group. - 4.6 The Activity Plan: Develop an Activity Plan, in consultation with the Shire of Denmark staff, and a procedure to record the group's activities. - 4.7 Arrange training or obtain funding in partnership with the Shire of Denmark for any specialised activities, as necessary. - 4.8 Utilise the local media and the Shire of Denmark website to inform the local community of your group's activities, and invite further community participation. - 4.9 Undertake activities in accordance with the Activity Plan. - 4.10 Keep a good record of the group's activities, and provide a copy to the Shire for their records. - 4.11 Review activities annually with the Shire to ensure that objectives are being realised and that the group's relationship with the Shire is mutually beneficial and rewarding.